 When you quit dragging and release your mouse, the cursor will appear in the text box.

 You can format the text in a text box the same way that you format a cell.

 - Working with Worksheets and Workbooks in Microsoft Excel 2013

 - How to Manage Rows and Columns in Microsoft Excel 2013

-- How to Use Charts and Diagrams in Microsoft Excel 2013
+- How to Use Pivot Tables and Charts in Microsoft Excel 2013

 - Process of Keying and Compositing in Film Cut Pro X